Women Bike funding

 Women Bike Funding

-Whether it’s a new outreach strategy or a first-of-its-kind event, we know new ideas and efforts are breaking ground across the country -- and we want to make sure the best efforts take root and serves as examples for the rest of the nation.
+Whether it’s a new outreach strategy or a first-of-its-kind event, we know female-focused efforts are breaking ground and expanding rapidly across the country.
+Through our mini-grant program, we aim to ensure that sure the best ideas take root and serve as examples for the rest of the nation.

 Director of Communications, Women Bike

 With $3,000 in mini-grants in 2014, the League will support new and growing programs to engage young women in bicycling, encourage more moms to ride and advance female leadership in the bike movement.
 The recipient organizations and projects in this round of Women Bike mini-grants include:

 Bike Easy and NOLA Women on Bikes' goal is to increase representation of women from diverse backgrounds in the bicycling community while cultivating paid leadership opportunities for youth in New Orleans.
 "The Youth Spokeswomen Mentorship is a ground-breaking partnership program in New Orleans that offers leadership skills and valuable paid work experience within a bicycle-related business," says Naomi Doerner, executive director of Bike Easy.
 "By specifically giving this opportunity to a young woman, it will also help to increase representation of women in the bicycle industry, where there is a significant gender gap, especially for women of color.
 The Youth Spokeswomen Mentorship is our way of creating opportunities for talented young women to make an impact in our vibrant city, increasing youth employment, and creating a more equitable and representative bicycle and active transportation advocacy community in New Orleans."